MarkusEhrlinger/BellaBeat-in-SQL/README.md

   capstone2-fitbit.FitBit_Data.dailyActivity
 ```
 Answer: 33 in dailyActivity & dailyItensity, 24 in sleepDay
--> Very small number compared to the amount of users
+-> Very small number compared to the amount of users.
 At this point, I would have asked my more experienced colleagues.

 I continued my work.